BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 To define a behavior, we write a function which runs over the course of the scenario, periodically issuing actions.
 Scenic uses a discrete notion of time, so at each time step the function specifies zero or more actions for the agent to take.
-For example, here is a very simplified version of the :obj:`FollowLaneBehavior` above:
+For example, here is a very simplified version of the `FollowLaneBehavior` above:

 .. code-block:: scenic